What is the FAFSA?

 Now let’s dive into the SAI components so you can better understand the major parts of the SAI calculation.

-The first component is the parents’ income; for most applicants, this will be the largest number of the SAI.
+The first component of the SAI is the parents’ income, which for most applicants will be the most significant component of their SAI.
 It is based on the family’s structure, the number of dependents, adjusted gross income, and state of residence.
-These terms are very similar to your federal tax terms, as the two systems are now linked together.
+These terms are similar to your federal tax terms, as the two systems are now linked.

 The parent income section of the calculation is progressive.
-As the family’s Adjusted Gross Income increases, a higher percentage of the multiplier is put to that number.
-This will result in the SAI calculation increasing more quickly.
+As the family’s Adjusted Gross Income increases, a higher percentage of the multiplier will be applied to the income contribution amount.
+This method will result in the SAI increasing more quickly.

+The second component is the parents’ asset calculation.
 For the parents’ FAFSA asset calculation, nonretirement assets are all included.
-Small farms, small family businesses, and home equity are also excluded in the 2024-25 FAFSA submission.
+Small farms, small family businesses, and home equity are also excluded in the 2026-27 FAFSA submission.
+Your primary residence home equity is also not included as a counted asset.
 There is an allowance amount based on the tax-filing status and the age of the oldest FAFSA-filing parent.
 The asset amount that exceeds the allocation amount will be multiplied by 5.64 percent to arrive at the parent asset calculated amount.

 For dependent student income, the rules are very simple.
 Since dependent students are included on another person’s tax return, their income allowances are limited by the state they reside in and the federal income exception amount.
 Amounts over the allowances are weighted at 50 percent.

-For the student asset section, there are no allowances, and assets are weighted at 20 percent.
-This is why many people think it’s a good idea to get assets out of the student’s name.
-People compare the student percentage of 20 percent to the parents’ percentage of 5.64 percent and disregard the cost of attendance as part of their decision.
-This is a common error.
+In the SAI student asset calculation, there are no allowances, and assets are weighted at 20 percent.
+Therefore, many people believe that removing assets from the student’s name is a good idea.
+People compare the student’s percentage of 20 percent to the parents’ percentage of 5.64 percent and disregard the cost of attendance as part of their decision.
+This asset-moving strategy is a standard error.

-Be careful when liquidating student assets.
+It is best to be cautious when liquidating student assets.
 The first issue is the tax consequence of liquidating assets.
-For dependent college students up to the age of twenty-four, if there is a taxable gain from the sale of assets, the “kiddie tax” rules will apply.
-This means the first $1,150 (2021 limit) of unearned income will be tax-free, the next $1,150 will be taxed at the child’s marginal rate, and any amount over that will be taxed at the parent’s rate.
-The kiddie tax limits change periodically based on the tax code.
-Depending on the amount of gain, a very high tax rate could be charged due to the parent’s income level.
+For dependent college students up to the age of twenty-four, if there is a taxable gain from the sale of assets, the “Kiddie Tax” rules will apply.
+For the student, the first $1,150 of unearned income will be tax-free; the next $1,150 is taxed at the child’s marginal tax rate, and any amount exceeding that will be taxed using the parent’s marginal tax rate.
+Do your research, as this limit changes periodically in accordance with the tax code.
+Depending on the amount of gain, a very high tax rate could be charged due to the parents’ income level.

 The next issue is ownership of the account or asset.
-If the primary social security number on the account is the student’s, then it is legally their money.
-Legally this money must be spent on the student’s behalf.
-You need to have documentation to properly liquidate a Uniform Gift to Minor Account (UGMA account), which is the type of account issued to most children under the age of eighteen.
+If the primary social security number on the account belongs to the student, then the asset or account is legally considered their money.
+Legally, this money must be spent on the student’s behalf.
+A parent would need documentation to properly liquidate a Uniform Gift to Minor Account (UGMA account), which is the type of account issued for most children under eighteen.

 FAFSA Timing Is Important